Benton County judge refuses plea agreement for father accused of co-sleeping with baby; jury trial set

 Green rejected the agreement.
 Instead, she set a jury trial in Heyns' case to begin July 11.

-The judge earlier Monday did accept a plea agreement for Emily Heyns, the boy's mother.
+The judge earlier Monday did accept a plea agreement for Emily Heyns, the baby's mother.

 Emily Heyns, 21, had been charged with manslaughter and endangering the welfare of a minor.
 She agreed to plead guilty to the endangering charge; prosecutors dismissed the manslaughter charge.
 She was placed on six years of state-supervised probation and ordered to be evaluated for alcohol and substance abuse at Ozark Guidance.